 Other well-known companies that have made the WorldBlu List include Zappos, Menlo Innovations, DaVita, and The WD-40 Company.

-The organizations range in size from five to 65,000 employees representing over $11 billion in combined annual revenue: for-profit to non-profit organizations in a diversity of industries including technology, manufacturing, healthcare, retail, and service from across the US, Canada, Mexico, the UK, Netherlands, Denmark, Malaysia, Haiti, New Zealand, Belgium and Romania.
-SAYS, founded by former Mindvalley employee Khailee Ng, is the only other Malaysian company to have made the list this year.
+The organizations range in size from 5 to 65,000 employees.
+From for-profit to non-profit organizations, WorldBlu organizations promote freedom instead of fear.
+These industries include technology, manufacturing, healthcare, retail, and service industries.
+And the companies are located across the US, Canada, the UK, Denmark, Malaysia, Haiti, New Zealand, Belgium, and more.

-“By being a freedom-centered leader, I allow other leaders to rise within the organization and grow Mindvalley into its full potential,” said Vishen Lakhiani, the Founder and CEO of Mindvalley.
+“By being a freedom-centered leader, I allow other leaders to rise within the organization and grow Mindvalley into its full potential,” said Vishen.

-Examples of organizational democracy include Future Considerations, where they vote for their CEO, Productivity Associates, where they share financial information on a big-screen TV in their lobby, and NixonMcInnes, where they have a ‘Money Gang’ that fairly and openly determines employee salaries.
+Examples of organizational democracy include Future Considerations, where employees vote for their CEO.
+Productivity Associates shares financial information on a big-screen TV in their lobby.
+NixonMcInnes has a “Money Gang” that fairly and openly determines employee salaries.

-Organizations become eligible for a spot on the WorldBlu List of Most Democratic Workplaces™ after employees complete The WorldBlu Design Assessment™, a survey evaluating their practice of the WorldBlu 10 Principles of Organizational Democracy™, with an overall combined score of 3.5/5 or higher.
+Organizations become eligible for a spot on the WorldBlu List of Most Democratic Workplaces™ after employees complete an assessment.
+The assessment evaluates their practice of the WorldBlu 10 Principles of Organizational Democracy™, with an overall combined score of 3.5/5 or higher.

-The WorldBlu Design Assessment™ was developed based on a decade of research into what makes a successful democratic company.
-Organizations from the for-profit and non-profit sectors that have been in operation for at least one full year and have five or more employees can apply for WorldBlu certification.
+The WorldBlu Design Assessment™ is based on a decade of research on what makes a successful democratic company.
+Organizations must be in operation for at least one full year and have five or more employees to apply for WorldBlu certification.